 Where there is an NO DTAA agreement (Section 91)

-In case there is no DTAA then the relief u/s 91 is available only to Resident and not to Non-resident.
-The resident tax payer shall be entitled to the deduction from the Indian income-tax payable by him of a sum calculated on such doubly taxed income at the Indian rate of tax or the rate of tax of the said country, whichever is the lower, or at the Indian rate of tax if both the rates are equal.
+(1) If any person who is resident in India in any previous year proves that, in respect of his income which accrued or arose during that previous year outside India (and which is not deemed to accrue or arise in India), he has paid in any country with which there is no agreement under section 90 for the relief or avoidance of double taxation, income-tax, by deduction or otherwise, under the law in force in that country, he shall be entitled to the deduction from the Indian income-tax payable by him of a sum calculated on such doubly taxed income at the Indian rate of tax or the rate of tax of the said country, whichever is the lower, or at the Indian rate of tax if both the rates are equal.

 Misuse of DTAA, Treaty shopping and amendment made by Finance Act 2012

 Treaty Shopping occurs when the resident of a third country takes advantage of the provisions of DTAA between two countries.